 (ii) If the party moves for review under subsection (4), on the court's disposition of the motion for review.

-(d) On the record settling as provided in paragraphs (b) and (c) of this subsection, the court will notify the parties that the record is settled and that the period for filing the petitioner's brief has begun.
+(d) Upon settling the record as provided in paragraphs (b) and (c), the court will notify the parties that the record is settled and that the period for filing the petitioner's brief has begun.